textpattern/textpattern.github.io/tags/search_result_url.md

 <txp:search_result_url />
 ~~~

-Used within a search results form to allow visitors to click on the link and be taken to the article that matched their search results.
+Used within a search results form to allow visitors to select the link and be taken to the article that matched their search results.